somewhatlurker/diva_fontmap_tools/guides/selecting_fonts.md

 Selecting Fonts
 ===============

-The fontmap generator currently requires fonts to support Japanese for good results.
+For best results it is recommended to use fonts with good Japanese support, but it's possible to get decent results using English fonts and Japanese fallback fonts for missing characters.
-Fonts without Japanese characters will likely have incorrect spacing and be missing characters.
+Fonts without Japanese support will have lots of missing characters if used without a Japanese fallback.

 Additionally, non-English versions of the games are designed to work with fixed width fonts only, but the English versions seem to have proportional (non-fixed width) font support enabled.